RYA Recognised Training

 The School is an RYA recognised training establishment based at Alton Water reservoir, located a few minutes from the main campus, with a fleet of RS Tera, Topper, Laser, Firefly, RS Feva, RS200, 29er racing dinghies and more.

 All pupils joining in Year 7 try sailing in our learn to sail week and more experienced sailors may choose sailing as their games option.
 Those joining the Sailing Academy can pursue the sport competitively in both fleet and team racing at school, national and international level.
 There is also the opportunity to work towards instructor qualifications and take part in weekend sailing expeditions using the School’s fleet of Cornish Shrimpers.

 As a result of the Royal Hospital School's maritime heritage and watery location next to a 400 acre man-made reservoir and between the Stour and Orwell estuaries, it has become a Centre of Excellence for Sailing with unrivalled provision and opportunity for sailing.

-The Royal Hospital School Sailing Academy, based at neighbouring Alton Water Reservoir, is an established RYA Training Centre and has a fleet of more than 50 dinghies catering for every level of sailing; from beginner boats like the RS Tera to team racing Fireflies and Olympic pathway craft such as the Laser and 29er.
+The Royal Hospital School Sailing Academy, based at neighbouring Alton Water Reservoir, is an established RYA Training Centre and has a fleet of more than 60 dinghies catering for every level of sailing; from beginner boats like the RS Tera to team racing Fireflies, Olympic pathway craft such as the ILCA and 29er and as the latest in one-design foiling - the Waszp.

 On joining the School, all 11 year olds take part in a week-long sailing course when they are taken through the basics to RYA Youth Sailing Scheme Stage 1.
 Pupils joining in other year groups have the opportunity to learn to sail in the afternoon activity sessions and those with more experience can sail up to four times a week in the summer.